dribnet/purvs/README.md

 ### Calcu-Clock - current build

-Colour changes with time, minutes are represented as an addition problem, seconds are represented as a subtraction problem.
+Colour changes with time, minutes are represented as an addition problem, hours are represented as a subtraction problem.
+Alarm is a seconds math attack.

 ### Calcu-Clock - concept